Frankensteind

 Writing & Reading

 Frankenstein is what's known as an epistolary novel, its narration told through epistles or letters.
-Samuel Richardson perfected the form in his influential Pamela, Or, Virtue Rewarded (1740), Clarissa, Or, The History of a Young Lady (1748), and then, turning from a female to a male protagonist of superior virtue, Richardson wrote …
+Samuel Richardson perfected the form in his influential Pamela, Or, Virtue Rewarded (1740), in Clarissa, Or, The History of a Young Lady (1748), and then, turning from a female to a male protagonist of superior virtue, Richardson wrote …

 X [d] 17—